orientechnologies/orientdb-docs/SQL-Update.md

 - **LOCK** specifies how the record is locked between the load and the update.
 It can be a value between:
  - *DEFAULT*, no lock.
 In case of concurrent update, the MVCC throws an exception
  - *RECORD*, locks the record during the update
-- **UPSERT** updates a record if it already exists, or inserts a new record if it does not, all in a single statement.
+- **UPSERT** updates a record, if it already exists, or inserts a new record if it does not, all in a single statement.
 This avoids the need to execute 2 commands, one for the query and a conditional insert/update.
 UPSERT requires a WHERE clause and a class target.
-There are limitation on usage of UPSERT.
+There are limitations on usage of UPSERT.
 See below.
 - **RETURN** specifies what to return as ```<returning>```.
 If ```<returning-expression>``` is specified (optional) and returning is BEFORE or AFTER, then the expression value is returned instead of record. ```<returning>``` can be a value between:
  - **COUNT**, the default, returns the number of updated records
  - **BEFORE**, returns the records before the update